rrh1441/meetingbrief/README.md

 1. **Install & Authenticate**: Install extension and sign in with Google
 2. **Navigate to LinkedIn**: Go to any LinkedIn profile page (linkedin.com/in/*)
 3. **Extract Profile**: Extension automatically extracts profile data
-4. **Create Brief**: Click extension icon or floating button to create meeting brief
+4. **Create Brief**: Click extension icon or floating button to create MeetingBrief
 5. **View Results**: Brief opens in new tab, linked to your MeetingBrief dashboard

 ## API Integration